altrusl/vite-plugin-html-injection/README.md

 ## Signature

-The plugin is strongly types.
+The plugin is strongly typed.
 Here is the signature of its configuration:

 ```ts
 export interface IHtmlInjectionConfig {